vokounovaeliska/monitoringService/README.md

 # Endpoints Monitoring Service

-This project is a REST API JSON microservice built with Java and Spring Boot, designed to monitor specified HTTP/HTTPS URLs.
-The microservice supports basic CRUD operations for managing monitored URLs, performs background monitoring, and records status codes.
+This project is a simple application for monitoring URL addresses, built with Java and Spring Boot as a REST API.
+The application supports basic CRUD operations for managing monitored URLs, performs periodic availability checks, and records status codes.
 ## Features

 - **CRUD Operations**: Create, update, delete, and list monitored URLs.